FrankDataAnalystPython/fakescikit/README.md

-This is a package I developed in order to study ensemble methods and SVM SMO.

-The packages here are very much like sklearn, run the main.py to have a check.
+This is a fakesklearn which is a Machine Learning package, just like sklearn, but a fake one.
+All methods are developed by myself.